 Wild plums in my area are fantastic, but they can be tricky to get at peak ripeness and once they're ripe, they'll deteriorate fast.
 The good news is that wild plums have a strong flavor, and a little goes a long way.

 A couple days too early, the plums will give you a sauce that's beige.
 A couple days too late, you'll have fermented plums.
-The plums you pick at the peak of ripeness are a thing of beauty though, and make a brilliant colored sauce/coulis, with a tart, punchy flavor to match.
+The plums you pick at the peak of ripeness are a thing of beauty though, and make a great sauce/coulis, with a tart, punchy flavor.

-That being said, if you happen to pick a bunch of plums in the heat of the moment, and they're slightly under-ripe, or some are ripe and some aren't, and you aren't exactly amazed with the flavor, you can make the sauce as I describe below, and then add a bit of raspberry puree to taste, which will improve the color and round out the flavor-a technique I came up with after I accidentally picked a bunch that could have been on the tree a little longer.
+If you happen to pick a bunch of plums in the heat of the moment, and they're slightly under-ripe, or some are ripe and some aren't, and you aren't exactly amazed with the flavor, you can make the sauce as I describe below, and then add a bit of raspberry puree to taste, which will improve the color and round out the flavor-a technique I came up with after I accidentally picked a bunch that could have been on the tree a little longer.

 Wild Plum Sauce